Blyzz616/LHL-TaNL-Logs/README.md

 ### Log File Processing

 To process the logs, two script are run at boot time[^1] and never stop.
 Those scripts are located [here (Apache)](apache.sh) and [here (IIS)](iis.sh).
 These scripts are identical, except for the fact that they monitor the logs from their respective web servers.
-At their core, they watch the incoming logs in real-time and search for key-words.
+At their core, they watch the incoming logs in real-time and search for key-words using Regular Expressions[^6].
 When those key-words are located, some processing takes place and outputs human-readable log files making further investigation much easier should it be required.
 There is also further logic to take action by sending emails to the log analyst should certain limits be reached.
 These scripts are also run in their own screen instances so that they cannot accidentally be shut down.

 ### Redundancy